Team Communication Training - Halifax

 The Cost of Poor Communication in Halifax Workplaces

-Employees rarely quit because of the “work itself.”
-They quit because they don’t feel heard, respected, or aligned with leadership.
-In a tight market like Halifax, high turnover is devastating—replacing a single employee can cost up to 1.5x their annual salary.
+Employees rarely quit because of the work itself.
+They quit because they did not feel heard, respected, or aligned with leadership.
+In a tight market like Halifax, high turnover is devastating — replacing a single employee can cost up to 1.5x their annual salary.

 When teams lack clear channels, duplication of effort becomes the norm.
 One missed handoff can delay delivery for days or weeks, eroding margins.